 In Tripoli (1950), Payne is U.S. Marine Commander on a mission to capture a Barbary pirate stronghold in support of a Naval assault.
 Philip Reed is the shrewd Shiek whose help they need, and he’s engaged to fiery Countess Maureen O’Hara.
 However, once O’Hara lays eyes on Payne, she’s smitten (another common theme in all these movies).
 She reconsiders her allegiances, tags along on the gruelling desert trek, applies her manipulative and seductive powers, plays the men against each other and tries to squeak out of her arrangement with the Shiek.
 Her position makes her privy to some key info on decoy artillery, which helps Payne win the battle, but he has a hard time convincing the brass to trust him.

-Payne and O’Hara both play stubborn and proud characters enacting a schoolyard courtship where the more they fight the closer they’re getting, so there are plenty of enjoyable kicks, taunts, glares and insults.
-Howard da Silva is fabulous as the jolly and keen leader of a band of mercenaries who help Payne; his running gag is frequently, and with a big grin, interrupting intimate Payne-O’Hara moments, but he also gets in lots of great zingers on matters of loyalty and fighting for money, like this gem: “always glad to help a young country get started!”
+Payne and O’Hara both play stubborn, proud characters in a schoolyard-type courtship where the more they fight the closer they’re getting, so there are plenty of enjoyable kicks, glares and insults.
+Howard da Silva is fabulous as the jolly, keen leader of a band of mercenaries who help Payne; his running gag is frequently, and with a big grin, interrupting intimate Payne-O’Hara moments, but he also gets in lots of great zingers on matters of loyalty and fighting for money, like this gem: “always glad to help a young country get started!”
 Tripoli was my favourite of this bunch, for the great cast, clever writing, nice production quality, from costumes to sandstorms and grand battles.
 Supporting cast includes Grant Withers, Alan Napier, and Connie Gilchrist, and the director was O’Hara’s husband at the time, Will Price.

 Crosswinds (1951) puts Payne on the water once more, this time as a loner skipper whose beautiful boat is his pride and joy, his job, home and sweetheart.
 Until he meets Rhonda Fleming.
 She’s an alcoholic trying to get sober, and biding her time in the company of shady characters Forrest Tucker and pilot Robert Lowery.
 She’s also a big fan of the sea and beautiful boats like Payne’s, so she and skipper hit it off quick, but Payne ends up boat-less and in jail thanks to Tucker’s swindling.
-Once he’s out, Payne reluctantly joins crooks Alan Mowbray and John Abbott in a search for the gold that vanished along with Lowery and Fleming’s plane in the land of headhunters and crocodiles.
+Once he’s out, Payne reluctantly joins crooks Alan Mowbray and John Abbott in a search for the gold that vanished along with Lowery and Fleming’s plane in an area full of headhunters and crocodiles.
 Everyone here is likably unlikable, so the fun is watching them all lust after that gold and try to cheat, double-cross, drown or feed each other to the crocs.
-They pull together just long enough to sail past a flurry of arrows and spears or cut through the cannibals’ rope bridges and river traps, but even then their acts of decency need “encouragement” at gunpoint.
+They pull together just long enough to sail past a flurry of arrows and spears, and in a great bit, cut through the cannibals’ rope bridges and river traps.
+Even then their acts of decency need some “encouragement” at gunpoint.
 Both Crosswinds and Captain China were directed by Lewis R. Foster, and if I’m not mistaken the ship in Captain China was called the Crosswinds.